thedarkwriter/courseware-lms-content/courses/published/get_hiera_2.md

 Before we go further, why not try out what you've just learned?

+First, run `puppet agent -t` to set up the node for this lesson.

 We've set a custom fact of `app_tier=prod` so you can see what hiera will return for the `prod` app tier by using this command: